news-catalyst/next-tinynewsdemo/docs/howto_launch_hasura_production_copy.md

 8. This process (Hasura -> launch db -> Heroku) should fill in the necessary env vars for the instance db connectivity, specifically the `HASURA_GRAPHQL_DATABASE_URL` var.

-9. Copy the webhook related vars from production Hasura and recreate in the new instance (`HASURA_GRAPHQL_AUTH_HOOK` => `https://huf7758ged.execute-api.us-east-1.amazonaws.com/prod/webhook`)
+9. You'll also need a new instance of the authorization webhook, which authenticates requests based on TBD and directs them to the right Hasura instance.
+If the existing webhook implementation is fine and you just need a webhook to point at the right Hasura instance, you can probably copy the `js` directory and update a couple of values (howto doc would be good to have, will add to the list) then deploy using `sls`.
+Once you have a deployed webhook, specify it in the settings for the new Hasura instance (`HASURA_GRAPHQL_AUTH_HOOK` => `https://${PREFIX}.execute-api.us-east-1.amazonaws.com/prod/webhook`).

 10. Also be sure to grab the GraphQL endpoint URL for the new Hasura instance